Sign up to our Newsletter

 Political Science

-Another reason to pursue this undergraduate major for law school is it develops your critical, analytical, and writing skills.
-You’ll be expected to not only analyze complex texts and arguments, but to also develop coherent written thoughts on these materials.
-Again, these are all skills you’ll need to have to be successful in law school.
+Political science also develops your critical, analytical, and writing skills.
+You’ll be expected to analyze complex texts and arguments and develop coherent written thoughts on these materials; these are all skills you’ll need to succeed in law school.

 History